What makes Pizza Israeli? Simply the fact that Israelis are crazy about Pizza! Also that pizzas in Israel are really really good.

 I make mine more authentic/Israeli by using my own home-made tomato sauce called Matbucha.
 Recipe for that is coming soon.
 But in the meanwhile you can use your favorite tomato sauce because this recipe is all about the easy to prepare dough!

 This is an amazing recipe for pizza dough.
 Ever since I have started making it, which has now become a weekly dinner choice, we have not ordered a pizza from a Pizzeria.

 This one is my half and half pizza!
-Half with sausage and spinach and half with just spinach.
+Half with vegan or chicken sausage and spinach and half with just spinach and mushrooms.
 Some like it with and some prefer it without!

 There is no need to wait for it to rise and you don't have to knead it or even use a mixer.
 All made by hand.
 Once you taste this pizza I promise you will never order in again.

 2 ½ cups of bread flour, Can be substituted for all purpose flour, sieved

 2 ¼ teaspoons of instant or dry active yeast